Komirisettys/html/README.md

-this the  program to create a  normal in html
+this is the html program to create a  normal form